DDE-64-bit/DDE-Agents/README.md

 ## Documentation
 For detailed documentation on all the functionalities, visit the full [AgentSDK Docs](./documentation/documentation.md).

-For other agents made with this SDK please have a look at [this]() repository
+For other agents made with this SDK please have a look at [this]() repository.